bitprj/devrel/blog.md

 # Append Data

 We now have our data, we want to re-format our data and add it to a final set.
 We take the stats variable and pass it into a Pandas DataFrame.
 Due to how the information was stored, our stats variable is a 4 element list with each element being size 100.
 We want the opposite of that, so we call `.transpose()` on our new dataframe to flip the rows to columns and vice versa, and set the column names to our list of features.
 We then call `.append()` with the final set DataFrame.
+We can send this to a .csv file using 'final_df.to_csv('league_20ppg.csv')', which will be stored to the local directory of your IDE.

 # Bonus: Cleaning The Data